catalyst-cloud/catalystcloud-docs/source/first-instance/dashboard-windows.rst

 Log in to the dashboard at https://dashboard.cloud.catalyst.net.nz/

-As a new user to the Catalyst Cloud, your initial cloud project will come with a pre-configured private network and a router connected to the internet.
+As a new user to the Sky TV, your initial cloud project will come with a pre-configured private network and a router connected to the internet.
 If you have deleted this, or would like to create additional networks then please see :ref:`creating_networks` for details on how to do that.